sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/building-custom-yaml-properties/README.md

 ```
 jwtrequest:
   - in: /api/health/passheader
-    out: /jwts/accesstoken
+    out: /api/health/jwtreceiver
     jwt: request
   - in: /api/health/passheader
+    out: /api/health/liveness
+    jwt: forward
+  - in: /api/health/forwardtoken
     out: /api/health/jwtreceiver
     jwt: forward
 ```

 In the example shown above, my root property is `jwt-request` which has 3 child properties `in`, `out` and `jwt`.
-For some context on the usage of this property I use the `in` and `out` property to map in my `jwt-validator` project to determine whether I need to generate a `jwt` token request for matching paths when a request is made internally by any application.
+For some context on the usage of this property I use the `in` and `out` property to map in my `jwt-validator` project to determine whether I need to generate or forward a `jwt` token during request matching of inbound and outbound http paths when a request is made internally by any application.
+This is setup as a http filter interceptor.

 <br/>